 Before finishing the year I received an e-mail from a small manufacturer of equipment for education centers.
-In this e-mail they ask us if we have available budget for the last part of the year and they offer products at low price.
+In this e-mail, they ask us if we have an available budget for the last part of the year and they offer products at a low price.

 They ask us about it because they have got a lot of stock, that they have made during the year but they aren't able to sell.
 An example of Push production.